 This will be a new, product-based pregnancy registry conducted by PPD (part of Thermo Fisher Scientific).
-PPD has more than 30 years of experience conducting pregnancy registries and similar studies including more than 50 pregnancy and infant follow-up studies that meet FDA and/or European Medicines Agency guidelines for monitoring pregnancy exposures.
-The ongoing CIBINQO (abrocitinib) and MONITOR (rimegepant) pregnancy registry PASS studies are two such examples (PPD pregnancy safety study factsheet 2023).
+PPD has more than 30 years of experience conducting pregnancy registries and similar studies including more than 50 pregnancy and infant follow-up studies that meet FDA and/or European Medicines Agency (EMA) guidelines for monitoring pregnancy exposures.
+The ongoing CIBINQ (abrocitinib) and MONITOR (rimegepant) pregnancy registry PASS studies are 2 such examples (PPD 2023).